Commonwealth of Independent States: Associate member

-Turkmenistan

-Turkmenistan has not ratified the Charter and therefore is not formally a member of the CIS.
-Nevertheless, it has consistently participated in the CIS as if it were a member state.
 Turkmenistan changed its CIS standing to associate member as of 26 August 2005.
 The cited reason was to be consistent with its 1995-proclaimed, UN-recognised, international neutrality status, but experts have cited the country no longer needing Russia to provide natural gas access, as well as the country's declining faith in the confederation's ability to maintain internal stability in light of the Colour Revolutions.

-Ukraine
+Founding state

+The Verkhovna Rada never ratified the agreement on membership of the CIS in accordance with the CIS Charter so Ukraine never became a member.

+Ukraine did not apply to become an Associate member, nor was it granted by the Council of Heads of States, accordingly Ukraine remained just a Founding state.

+Ukraine did participate in the CIS and became an associate member of the CIS Economic Union in 1994, and signed the Commonwealth of Independent States Free Trade Area in 2011.

+Ukraine withdrew its representatives from the CIS in May 2018 and stopped actively participating in the CIS.
+However, the country remained a party to a number of agreements, such as the free trade area.

-Although Ukraine was one of the states which ratified the Creation Agreement in December 1991, making it a Founding State of the CIS, it chose not to ratify the CIS Charter as it disagrees with Russia being the only legal successor state to the Soviet Union.
-Thus it has never been a full member of the CIS.
-However, Ukraine kept participating in the CIS, despite not being a member.
-In 1993, Ukraine became an associate member of the Economic Union of the CIS.
+Although Ukraine was one of the states that ratified the Creation Agreement in December 1991, making it a Founding State of the CIS, it chose not to ratify the CIS Charter as it disagrees with Russia being the only legal successor state to the Soviet Union.
+Thus, it has never been a full member of the CIS.
+However, Ukraine had kept participating in the CIS, with the consent of the Council of Heads of States, even though it was not a member.
+Ukraine has never applied for, or been granted, Associate member status.

-Following the Russian military intervention in Ukraine and annexation of Crimea, relations between Ukraine and Russia deteriorated, leading Ukraine to consider ending its participation in the CIS.
+Following the start of the Russo-Ukrainian war in February 2014, relations between Ukraine and Russia deteriorated, leading Ukraine to consider ending its participation in the CIS.
 As Ukraine never ratified the Charter, it could cease its informal participation in the CIS.
 However, to fully terminate its relationship with the CIS, it would need to legally withdraw from the Creation Agreement, as Georgia did previously.
 On 14 March 2014, a bill was introduced to Ukraine's parliament to denounce their ratification of the CIS Creation Agreement, but it was never approved.
 Following the 2014 parliamentary election, a new bill to denounce the CIS agreement was introduced.
-In September 2015, the Ukrainian Ministry of Foreign Affairs confirmed Ukraine will continue taking part in the CIS "on a selective basis".
+In September 2015, the Ukrainian Ministry of Foreign Affairs confirmed Ukraine would continue participating in the CIS "on a selective basis."
 Since that month, Ukraine has had no representatives in the CIS Executive Committee building.

 In April 2018, Ukrainian President Petro Poroshenko indicated that Ukraine would formally leave the CIS.
-As of 1 June, the CIS secretariat had not received formal notice from Ukraine of its withdrawal from the CIS, a process that will take one year to complete, following notice being given.

 On 19 May 2018, Poroshenko signed a decree formally ending Ukraine's participation in CIS statutory bodies.
-The CIS secretariat stated that it will continue inviting Ukraine to participate.
-Ukraine has further stated that it intends to review its participation in all CIS agreements and only continue in those that are in its interests.